xingyuuchen/unixtar/README.md

 Reverse proxy do such things:
 * Forward.
 Forward Http packet to web servers who truly handles request, then pass back Http response.
 * Load Balance.
 You can chose among three different rules: `Poll`, `By weight`, `IP Hash`.
+* Registry Center.
+Receive heartbeats from all web server nodes and maintain states for them.

 Configure your reverse proxy by editing `reverseproxy/proxyserverconf.yml`.
 You can custom:
 * Port that reverse proxy server listens on.
-* All web servers available to forward Http request.
+* All web server nodes available to forward Http request.
 * Number of threads who handles network events.